 - Can it be said in a kind way?

-Never demean or abuse a student physically or verbally.
+Never demean, physically or verbally abuse a student.
 Never hit, slap, kick, or yell at a student.

-Encourage and honor independent thinking and the spirit of exploration in the student.
-If a student respectfully disagrees with you on a particular teaching point because her experience is different than yours, she should be honored for not conforming mindlessly to your view.
+Encourage and honor independent thinking and exploration in the student.
+If a student respectfully disagrees because her experience is different than yours, honor her for not conforming mindlessly to your view.

 Be patient with yourself and the students.
 Acknowledge that yoga is a process.